 The IWA developed a track record as a credible source of independent research and analysis, and a history of public engagement on issues affecting the cultural, social, political and economic well being of Wales.

 Despite having a small staff the IWA generated a constant flow of conferences, seminars and research reports.
-In 2008 the IWA launched the Click on Wales comment and analysis site which has become the main portal for quality discussion about public policy in Wales.
+In 2008, the IWA launched the Click on Wales (now welsh agenda online) comment and analysis site which has become the main portal for quality discussion about public policy in Wales.

 In April 2013, John Osmond was succeeded as Director by Lee Waters, who had previously run the environmental charity Sustrans Cymru and had been Chief Political Correspondent for ITV Wales.
 A year later the founder of the successful Cardiff-based law-firm NewLaw, Helen Molyneux, was appointed Chair.

-The 2015 Wales Media Audit, which followed a similar assessment of the media landscape in 2008, sparked a debate about the visibility of Wales in the media and the way it is portrayed and governed.
-It informed reports by the National Assembly and House of Commons and continues to inform the ongoing BBC Charter renewal.
+Wales Media Audits in 2008 and 2015, sparked a debate about the visibility of Wales in the media and the way it is portrayed and governed.
+It informed reports by the National Assembly and House of Commons and informed the BBC Charter renewal.